Skip to content

 2. Execute the command arp -a which will list all the devices in the Network.

-1. Log in into your Router dashboard.
+1. Log in to your Router dashboard.

 2. Check the DHCP List and look for the "elrs" device.